HirotoShioi/functional-correctness-with-quickcheck/README.md

 ### Turning off pretty-printing

 I'm using [pretty-simple](http://hackage.haskell.org/package/pretty-simple) library for the repl.
-If this is not preffered for you, please go to `.ghci` file and delete these lines
+If this is not preferred for you, please go to `.ghci` file and delete these lines

 ```